 widget: - text: "Jens Peter Hansen kommer fra Danmark"

-We try to provide example inputs for some languages and most widget types in this DefaultWidget.ts file.
-If we lack some examples, please open a PR updating this file to add them.
-Thanks!
+We provide example inputs for some languages and most widget types in the DefaultWidget.ts file.
+If some examples are missing, we welcome PRs from the community to add them!

 Yes!🔥 You can specify the framework in the model card metadata section: